JMCanning78/MahjongSite/README.md

 If you are copying this repository for the first time to set up your own web site, there are few things you'll need to do to get your test system up and running.
-You'll need to be familiar with Linux/Unix command line operations to do some of this.
+You'll need to be familiar with Linux/Unix command line operations to do most of this.
 For customizing the web site, it will be helpful to understand Python program syntax and how to use text editors.

 1. Find a host that can support Python, git, and sqlite3.
 Linux, MacOS, and Windows all can support these tools, but you may have to download some software to run these.
+Note: on MacOS, a missing low level function, `sem_getvalue()`, prevents the email manager from functioning.

 1. Ensure you have some kind of `git` tool on your system (https://git-scm.com/downloads).
 These can be either command line or